Slaley Hall, Near Hexham, Northumberland.

 On another occasion she told me: "I'm not sure it was very good form to enquire about people's bedroom habits.
 They would arrive off various trains and be met and then shown to their rooms.
 The men would immediately spend a lot of time arranging their dogs in the kennels and looking at each other's new cars and doing whatever men do in the gun-rooms and billiard room.
 But we women never said hello to each other until drinks time.
 Then everyone gathered in the morning room, beautifully dressed of course!
 After dinner they went to their rooms and the next morning they always managed to find themselves in the room allocated to them... but there was certainly a lot of movement in between.
 Luckily we had two or three layers of carpeting on the landings so that was all right! ...
 I don't think it was really done ever to discuss anything very serious, you know...
 You, Christopher, would have been very bored!
 You would have said all the wrong things and we would have had to send you away for bad behaviour!
 We'd have put you on the 'milk train' as we said in those days..."

-Shortly after World War ll Slaley Hall was bought by Major & Mrs Jack Priestman who had sold a similar property, Shotley Park, nearby.
+Shortly after World War ll Slaley Hall was bought by Major & Mrs Jack Priestman she being the cousin Christine mentioned above who had sold a similar property, Shotley Park, nearby.
 No longer needing to live near Ashington Collieries, which they had owned prior to nationalisation of the coal industry in 1948, they concentrated on developing the excellent shooting, hunting and fishing at Slaley Hall.
 They acquired additonal moorland and invested heavily in forestry and improving the estate's farms.

 Over the next forty years and particularly until the death of Jack Priestman, Slaley Hall was a venue for many great sportsmen of the day.
-Other regular visitors, included the 'hanging judge', Lord Goddard and the artist patron of the arts Col. Fred Beddington.
+Other regular visitors, included the 'hanging judge', Lord Goddard and the kind and gentle artist (and patron of the arts) Col. Fred Beddington.

-Nevertheless, it was here, from 1973 onwards that I learned to train and work dogs, to shoot properly and wisely and to avoid at all costs the occasional formal grouse shoots.
-Instead our shooting rough, walk-up and and duck-flighting played an increasingly important role in preserving and conserving sustainable balances among the prolific wildlife.
+Nevertheless, it was here, from 1973 onwards that I learned to train and work dogs, to shoot more wisely than I had until then and to avoid at all costs the occasional formal grouse shoots.
+Instead, our shooting rough, walk-up and and duck-flighting played an increasingly important role in preserving and conserving sustainable balances among the prolific wildlife.

-© (2002) Christopher Long.
+© (2002) Christopher A. Long.
 Copyright, Syndication & All Rights Reserved Worldwide.

 The text and graphical content of this and linked documents are the copyright of their author and or creator and site designer, Christopher Long, unless otherwise stated.
 No publication, reproduction or exploitation of this material may be made in any form prior to clear written agreement of terms with the author or his agents.